Selective machine learning of doubly robust functionals: Numerical experiments

-The relative bias of $\widehat \psi$ of different methods with mixed-minimax as baseline is shown in Table~1.
-Both proposed estimators have smallest bias across almost all sample sizes, and there is a notable gap between the proposed estimators and those estimated by DDML and targeted maximum likelihood estimator.
-Note that the gradient boosting trees have considerably large bias due to outliers in one run when $n=500$.
-However, as can be seen, the proposed selection criteria are not affected by poor performance of one of the candidate models.
-This confirms our earlier claim that combined with flexible nonparametric/machine learning methods, our proposed approach can in finite samples yield smaller bias than any given machine learning estimator, without directly estimating the corresponding bias.
+The relative bias and mean squared error of $\widehat \psi$ of different methods with mixed-minimax as baseline are shown in Tables~1 and 2. \yifan{The absolute bias and mean squared error of $\widehat \psi$ of different methods are shown in Section~S5 of the Supplementary Material.} The proposed estimator has the smallest bias across almost all sample sizes, and there is a notable gap between the proposed estimators and most of those estimated by DDML and CV-TMLE.
+This confirms our earlier claim that combined with flexible nonparametric/machine learning methods, our proposed approach has the potential to yield smaller bias than competing methods, without directly estimating the corresponding bias.
+As can be seen from the mean squared error, the proposed selection does not have the smallest mean squared error, which is not surprising as the proposed selection procedure does not aim to minimize the mean squared error.

-We also examined the empirical coverage of proposed 95\% confidence intervals with $\tau=\log(3^2)$ and 200 bootstrap samples at sample size $n = 1000$.
-The results are presented in Table~2.
-As can be seen, the proposed confidence intervals maintain nominal coverage, and are slightly wider due to accounting for the selection step, potentially resulting in smaller bias and more accurate confidence intervals.
-Here the confidence intervals of DDML with Lasso maintaining nominal coverage is potentially due to smaller standard deviation compared to bias incurred by model misspecification.
-In addition, DDML and targeted maximum likelihood confidence intervals are slightly biased to either left or right.
-Furthermore. note that the gradient boosting trees are not stable and thus provide very wide confidence intervals in this case.
+We also examined the empirical coverage of 95\% confidence intervals for DDML and the proposed selector at each sample size. \yifan{The standard error of the proposed estimator is computed by option (i) described in the previous section.
+Similarly, the standard errors of DDML are computed using the average of the standard errors of influence functions evaluated at $\widehat \psi_1$ and $\widehat \psi_2$.} The results are presented in Tables~3 and 4.
+As can be seen, the coverage of the proposed confidence intervals is slightly lower than nominal coverage, and the proposed confidence intervals are slightly wider due to the selection step, potentially resulting in smaller bias and more accurate confidence intervals.
+Furthermore. the random forests provide confidence intervals which have poor coverage in this case.
 However, as can be seen, the proposed confidence intervals may not be affected by poor performance of one of the candidate learners.